SimpleVeggieGarden - roadblocks on a simple gps2svg bash script

 The Mi11 is quite accurate, but not very precise.

 The Doogee, is quite precise, but not very accurate!

 For my needs, using "GPS point", the Mi11 gives a better answer!

-Note: PPP Wizlite, developed for the French space agency (CNES) is probably the most scientifically accurate app to get a location - but also the "hardest" to run - as it seems to be working with an external source for orbital corrections.
-Sometimes (like 80% of the time), correction status, ephemeris status and SBAS status would just not work - no idea why.
+Note: PPP Wizlite, developed for the French space agency (CNES) is probably the most scientifically accurate app to get a location - but also the "hardest" to run - as it needs internet to connect with an external source for orbital corrections.

 - PPP Wizlite on playstore.
 If you want to try it.

 - website of PPP Wizard.
 For more info